jar398/listtools/doc/guide.md

 A checklist is given as a tabular text file.
 If the extension is `.csv` it is assumed to be CSV (comma-separated); otherwise it's assumed to be TSV (tab-separated).
-Each row is a 'record'.
+Each row other than the header is a 'record'.

 A checklist should use [Darwin Core Taxon](https://dwc.tdwg.org/terms/#taxon) column headings for